jigpu/linuxwacom-wiki-archive/wiki/Main_Page.md

 User help
 ---------

+Click [here](/wiki/Category%3AHOWTO "wikilink") for a list of HOWTOs.

 The [HOWTO](/wiki/HOWTO "wikilink") contains step-by-step instructions for getting your tablet running.
 If you run into trouble, let us know so we can get the documentation updated.
 The most commonly asked questions and